Setting your own hours. Creating your ideal work environment. Making money while your dog is curled up next to you.

 3. Set Hard Deadlines

 You can be your own worst enemy when it comes to getting things done.
-And when you have clients waiting on you, completing work in a timely fashion is more important than ever.
+And when you have clients waiting for you, completing work in a timely fashion is more important than ever.

 You’ll need to manage your time wisely if you want clients to keep coming back to you (and also be a person who sleeps and has a life outside of work).